Fields

 • Cascade: If the selected kind of action (such as "Delete" or "Update") is performed on the parent record, the action will be propagated down to all the child records that have referenced the parent record.
 For example, if "Cascade on Delete" is selected, and the parent record is deleted, all child records will be deleted as well.
 Similarly if "Cascade on Update" is selected, and the parent record is updated, the exact modification applied to the parent record will also be applied to the child records.

-• Clear: If the selected kind of action (such as "Delete" or "Update") is performed, the value of the "Record" field in the child record will be cleared, meaning reset back to its original value of null.
-For example, if "Clear on Delete" is selected, and the parent record is deleted; the "Record" field on the child records that established the relation will be cleared.
+• Clear: If the selected kind of action (such as "Delete" or "Update") is performed, the value of the "Reference" field in the child record will be cleared, meaning reset back to its original value of null.
+For example, if "Clear on Delete" is selected, and the parent record is deleted; the "Reference" field on the child records that established the relation will be cleared automatically.

 • Restrict: Prevents the selected kind of action (such as "Delete" or "Update") from being performed entirely.
 If the action is performed, the query performing the action will result in an error.

-It is important to note that, at the moment, Record Field Actions can only be set when a field is added and can no longer be modified after the field has been added.
+It is important to note that, at the moment, Reference Actions can only be set when a field is added and can no longer be modified after the field has been added.
 This is a limitation that will be removed in the future.

 Default Fields